 Oh no!
 This was supposed to be a co-operative exercise.
 The snake, disturbed by the pendulum swing of the hat running up the beach, tried to escape through one of the small round air vents.
 I looked in horror at half a snake sticking out of my hat while the other half appeared stuck on the inside.
 How had the head and half the body squeezed through the hole?
 How was the other half going to follow so that I could have my hat back?

 I anxiously sent the snake mental images to breath out and push while feeling increasingly worried that I may have to abandon my hat.
 It slowly squeezed its full length through the hole.
 I stared in amazement as the little snake – but larger in girth than the hole in my hat – headed for a thick tuft of dune grass.

 I kid you not – the snake in the hat photograph is genuine.
-I am of the generation that, generally, does not know how to Photoshop!!!
+I belong to the generation that, generally, does not know how to Photoshop!!!
 But we are wild about life and not afraid to rescue a lost snake!!

 Seems like the snake had the last laugh…..
 It wasn’t an adder after all.
 It was a toothless egg- eater mimicking its venomous cousin!!!
 (Pers comm snake expert Grant Smith of www.capesnakeconservation.com/

 And what was it doing on the beach – probably looking for sandpiper eggs.